Cape Elizabeth (Two Lights) Light

 Cape Elizabeth, ME

 Cape Elizabeth Light, often referred to as “Two Lights,” is a prominent lighthouse located in Cape Elizabeth, Maine, marking the southwestern entrance to Casco Bay.
+Established in 1828 as twin rubble stone towers, the station became one of America’s most culturally significant lighthouses, immortalized in Edward Hopper’s 1929 painting The Lighthouse at Two Lights and featured on the 1970 U.S. postage stamp commemorating Maine’s sesquicentennial.
 Cape Elizabeth Light is often confused with Portland Head Light, located 5 miles north.

 History of Cape Elizabeth Light